Supernovuh/PICO-multithreading-POC/README.md

 2 - Set function to run when the PICO gets power - lines 25-26

-3 - Set code to run while setup function is running - 41-42 (dont edit to leave the LED blinking)
+3 - Set code to run while setup function is running - lines 41-42 (dont edit to leave the LED blinking)

 4 - Enter main code - line 48